 Bobby is a certified Drug and Alcohol Counselor and works in Sacramento.
 He is a former Reentry Specialist.
 He has experience in case management, community outreach, group therapy and public speaking.

-Location: Varies by event date.
-Boys Talk events are held in local facilities.
+Location: Most Boys Talk events are held at the Elk Grove Teen Center, but locations may vary.
 Visit our Events Calendar to find out when the next Boys Talk event is being held.
 Note: If this event is being held on the same date, time and location as a Girls Talk event, they will be held in separate rooms.

-Registration: The registration fee is $10, to cover the cost of the venue, staff, and any materials/hand-outs.
+Registration: The registration fee is $10, to cover the cost of the venue, staff, and any materials/hand-outs (the event is discounted for Teen Center members).
 Note: This event requires a minimum of 10 registrations; if the minimum registration level is not reached the event will be canceled and any registration fees paid will be reimbursed.

 Disclaimer: Nothing discussed by one of our staff or volunteers is intended to be a substitute for professional psychological, psychiatric or medical advice, diagnosis, or treatment of a mental or physical health problem, or for prescribing medication.
 Always seek the advice of your physician or another qualified mental health provider with any questions you may have regarding a medical condition or mental disorder.
 Although some staff and/or volunteers have received training as counselors/therapists or Youth Mental Health First Aid, any information provided for informational and educational purposes only.
 Face2Face assumes no responsibility for how the information provided is used.
 This is not a counseling or therapy service.
 Please review our full disclaimer here.